-White fans of black culture like myself (and Quentin Tarantino) risk demonization at the hands of the hysteric left for the crime of looking at the vibrant soul of the black performer with vampiric envy.
-We recognize that vitality, that wellspring of submarine missile-to-stratosphere soul as something we lack, seeing and hearing them we feel it in our bones.
-Like Mick Jagger staring at the feet of James Brown on the TAMI Show, we long to absorb that resonance, that heavy frequency.
-The hard left tries to create equality by denying that resonance.
-Spike Lee will tell Tarantino's fans to be ashamed for loving his liberally N-word peppered dialogue, but art flowers in the offal of wrongness; it withers and dies when subjected to 'peer-reviewed journal' correctness.
-Those journals are either part of--or at the mercy of--political dissent-promoters who just don't 'feel comfortable' with genuine subversion of the status quo.
-They need iron gates installed around the campus just so they can demand the gates be removed.
-Like Barton Fink, they feel the common man's plight, but only if they don't have to eat next to him, for truly he doesn't measure up to their sanctifcation.
-He's only the same as them, and that's not going to play.
+So it is that white fans of black culture like myself (and Quentin Tarantino) risk demonization at the hands of the hysteric left for the crime of looking at the vibrant soul of the black performer with vampiric envy.
+We recognize that vitality, that wellspring of submarine missile-to-stratosphere soul as something we lack, seeing and hearing them we feel it in our bones (whether or not they see themselves the same way shouldn't necessarily matter.
+Like Mick Jagger staring at the feet of James Brown on the TAMI Show, we long to absorb that resonance, that heavy frequency, as any artist seeks to absorb that which he admires but feels he lacks - it might be something the black artist doesn't even feel he has.
+The performative aspect of a white writer of black characters may seem racist, but race is way too complicated not to mar the vision of the liberal who sees it that way a priori to seeing it.
+The hard left tries to create equality by denying the existence of any actual 'soul' resonance.
+Spike Lee will tell Tarantino's fans to be ashamed for loving his liberally N-word peppered dialogue, irregardless of their race, but art flowers in the offal of wrongness; it withers and dies when subjected to 'peer-reviewed journal' sterility.
+Those journals are either part of--or at the mercy of--political dissent-promoters who just don't 'feel comfortable' with genuine subversion.
+They need iron gates installed around the campus just so they can be seen and heard publicly demanding they be removed.
+Like Barton Fink, they feel the common man's plight, but only if they don't have to eat next to him, for truly he doesn't measure up to their sanitized ideals.
+He's only the same as them, and that's almost as bad as being the same as us.